 Several former Washoe County production wells located in Spanish Springs Valley and Double Diamond have also been impacted by arsenic and have been taken out of production.
-Nitrate contamination from septic systems has also impacted wells in Spanish Springs and has become a major water quality issue.
+Nitrate contamination from septic systems and mobilization of naturally occurring nitrates in the soil by domestic irrigation, has also impacted wells in Spanish Springs and has become a major water quality issue.